smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 From SAMP point of view, all upper-layer-protocol packets can have one of three urgency levels.
 If the packet has urgency URGENCY_LAZY, it is first sent as a Samp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent with GUARANTEED-DELIVERY).
 If the packet has urgency URGENCY_QUITE_URGENT, it is first sent as a Samp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent as a Samp-\*-Santa-\* packet).
 If the packet has urgency URGENCY_TRIPLE_GALOP, then it is first sent as a Samp-From-Santa-Data-Packet or Samp-To-Santa-Data-Packet (depending on source being Root or Device).

-TODO: Samp-Ack/Nack (and replace "send with ack" over underlying protocol), Samp-Retransmit (to next-hop Retransmitting Device on RETRANSMIT-ON-NO-RETRANSMIT)
+TODO: Samp-Retransmit (to next-hop Retransmitting Device on RETRANSMIT-ON-NO-RETRANSMIT)
 TODO: define handling for all "partially correct" packets
 TODO: what exactly is "header" for the purposes of "partially correct" packets?
 Is "sub-header" worth the trouble?
 TODO: NACK-PREV-HOP into Routing Table Links; RETRANSMIT-ON-NO-RETRANSMIT into RT Routes